 He is a well versed general counsel and advises corporate and private clients from startup to mature businesses on infrastructure development and financing, IPR and regulatory matters.
 An accomplished operator with a global perspective, David now provides guidance on access to funding and the European markets to companies outside the UK.

 Beyond his commercial activities, David has four very young grandchildren who take up most of his social time.
 He is also a (long suffering) Tottenham Hotspur football club fan.

-Christopher Orchard is CEO and co-founder of WGP Global.
+Christopher Orchard is CIO and co-founder of WGP Global.
 He is a seasoned corporate advisor with specific expertise in evaluating investment needs and securing the best capital to create, grow or re-structure businesses.

 He advises corporate and private clients as well as Government departments on infrastructure and commodity projects; Financing and IPOs; alternative currencies; European and international market mechanisms and media production and distribution.
 He has extensive experience working alongside investment banks and legal advisers on acquisition, due diligence and structured finance deals.

 Beyond his work, Christopher’s life is taken up negotiating with his children (he says the strongest negotiators of all).
 He is an avid early adopter of new technologies and a self-confessed gadget-geek.

 Chris Disspain is Chairman of WGP Global.
 He is a corporate lawyer with many years’ experience and is widely regarded as a world-leading expert in Internet and domain name system (DNS) governance.
 He is a Board member of ICANN, the internationally organised, non-profit corporation that has responsibility for generic (gTLDs such as .com) and country code (ccTLDs such as .uk) top level domain name system management.